 My contract with Derbyshire

 I pledge that my priority, first and foremost, is to keep Derbyshire and its communities safe.
 It is an honour to serve our county and our communities as your Police and Crime Commissioner.
-A copy of the Commissioner's signed Oath can be found here
+A copy of the Commissioner's signed Oath is available.

 As Commissioner I will: